 Syndicates at Youplayweplay.com

 I’d expect that at the very least they would get this right.
 But, Youplayweplay.com can’t even do that.
-They say that they will ‘try’ and make sure any syndicate has the full compliment of 50 members.
+They say that they will ‘try’ and make sure any syndicate has the full complement of 50 members.
 They will ‘do their best’.
 It doesn’t always happen!

 Winning at Youplayweplay.com

 The same principles apply as with any other lottery.
-To win you need to match all the numbers to scoop the jackpot or less for lower tier prizes.
+To win you need to match all the numbers to scoop the jackpot or less for lower-tier prizes.
 What is more important is how will the funds be divided among the winners.